 - Peppermint tea: Freshens breath and reduces stress.

-Try replacing your “morning coffee + cigarette” ritual with a warm cup of tea.
+Try replacing your morning coffee ritual with a warm cup of tea.
 It’s a simple but powerful change.

 7. Whole Grains to Stabilize Blood Sugar

-Nicotine suppresses appetite and spikes blood sugar.
-When you quit, your metabolism needs to rebalance — and that can cause hunger, fatigue, or mood swings.
+When you change long-term habits, your metabolism may need to rebalance — and that can cause hunger, fatigue, or mood swings.
 Whole grains like oats, brown rice, and quinoa help smooth that rollercoaster out.

-- Start your day with oatmeal and fruit instead of coffee and a smoke.
+- Start your day with oatmeal and fruit for steady energy.

 - Snack on whole-grain crackers or toast between meals.

-- Choose brown rice or quinoa with dinner for sustained energy.
+- Choose brown rice or quinoa with dinner for sustained focus.

 8. Foods to Avoid (at Least for Now)

-Certain foods and drinks can trigger cravings — especially ones that used to go hand-in-hand with smoking.
+Certain foods and drinks can trigger old routines — especially ones that used to go hand-in-hand with those habits.

-- Coffee: For many smokers, coffee and cigarettes are inseparable.
+- Coffee: For many, coffee and past habits are inseparable.
 Try switching to tea temporarily.

-- Alcohol: Lowers self-control and makes cigarettes more tempting.
+- Alcohol: Lowers self-control and makes triggers stronger.

-- Spicy or greasy foods: Can irritate your throat and remind your brain of smoking sensations.
+- Spicy or greasy foods: Can irritate your throat and increase stress signals.

 9. Keep Your Hands and Mouth Busy

-Part of the challenge isn’t nicotine — it’s the ritual.
-Eating crunchy, flavorful snacks or sipping water helps keep that motion going without reaching for a cigarette.
-Choose foods that keep your mouth occupied but don’t add too many extra calories.
+Part of the challenge isn’t chemistry — it’s the ritual.
+Eating crunchy, flavorful snacks or sipping water helps keep that motion going in a healthy way.
+Choose foods that keep you occupied but don’t add too many extra calories.

 Final Thoughts

-Quitting smoking isn’t just about what you stop putting in your body — it’s about what you start adding.
-Water, fruit, nuts, and whole grains all help your body recover while making the cravings fade faster.
-The right foods keep you balanced, calm, and focused — everything you need to stay smoke-free for good.
+Healthy recovery isn’t just about what you remove — it’s about what you add.
+Water, fruit, nuts, and whole grains all help your body rebalance while easing cravings.
+The right foods keep you balanced, calm, and focused — everything you need to build long-term wellness.

 Feed your recovery — one healthy choice at a time.